Arthur C. Golden

 Bio

-Arthur C. Golden enlisted in the United States Marine Corps ten days before his eighteenth birthday in 1948.
-Shortly after attending boot camp at Parris Island, he completed radio school at Camp Del Mar, California.
-In August 1950, he arrived in Pusan (Busan) with the United States 1st Marine Division.
-His first assignment in Korea was establishing the Pusan Perimeter.
-After the perimeter was secured, he was sent to take back Seoul during the Incheon Landing and then to the Chosin (Jangjin) Reservoir.
-After eight months in Korea, he returned to the United States and finished his service at Camp Lejeune, North Carolina.
+Arthur C. Golden enlisted in the United States Marine Corps ten days before turning eighteen in 1948.
+After boot camp at Parris Island, he completed radio school at Camp Del Mar, California.
+Upon his arrival in Pusan (Busan) with the United States 1st Marine Division in August 1950, he assisted in establishing the Pusan Perimeter.
+After securing the perimeter, he was transferred to Seoul during the Incheon Landing and then to the Chosin (Jangjin) Reservoir.
+Following eight months in Korea, he returned to the United States and completed his service at Camp Lejeune, North Carolina.

 Video Clips